Etsy is an established global marketplace. And it’s a great place for anyone to try out a small online business with zero risk and zero commitment.

 Remember the rule of thumb that competition equals demand.
 If there is little competition, there is likely low demand.
 Lots of competition means there is a lot of demand.
 Browse top selling items, check reviews, and see if there is a unique angle that you can put on a top selling item.

-Additionally, you can use a marketing tool like SEMRush (mentioned earlier) to see what Etsy shops get traffic from Google in addition to Etsy.
+Additionally, you can use a marketing tool like SEMRush or Mangools (mentioned earlier) to see what Etsy shops get traffic from Google in addition to Etsy.
 Take their Etsy shop URL and drop it into this tool –

 You’ll be able to see what keywords are driving sales for them.
 It’s safe to say that if they get traffic from Google, there is plenty of demand to support another Etsy shop with similar products.